Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Proofs of the main results

 where $R$ satisfies $\D_0^i R = 0$ for all $0\leq i \leq k$.
 Furthermore, if $X\in \R^{m\times m}$ and $B\in \R^{m\times n}$ are real, then this unique polynomial $P\colon \R^n \to \R^m\subset \C^m$ is real. \end{Lem}

-\begin{Rem} We prove Lemma \ref{lem:existence-approx-conj} for the case of finite $k$ only and rely on a bootstrapping method to prove the existence portion for the case $k = \infty$ at the end of this section.
-We could have proved a $C^\infty$ version of Lemma \ref{lem:existence-approx-conj} (at least the existence part) using the fact that every formal power series comprises the derivatives of some $C^\infty$ function \cite[p.~34]{nelson1970topics}, but choose not to do so. \end{Rem}
+\begin{Rem} We state and prove Lemma \ref{lem:existence-approx-conj} for the case of finite $k$ only and rely on a bootstrapping method to prove the existence portion of Theorem \ref{th:main-thm} for the case $k = +\infty$ at the end of this section.
+We believe it is possible to prove a $C^\infty$ version of the existence portion of Lemma \ref{lem:existence-approx-conj} (loosely speaking) using the fact that for every formal power series there exists a $C^\infty$ function with matching derivatives \cite[p.~34]{nelson1970topics}, but we did not attempt to do this. \end{Rem}

 \begin{proof} By Lemma \ref{lem:nonresonance-implies-invertible}, the linear operator